 Mattress-shopping will have you come across technical or numerical terms that seem quite a challenge to understand.
 Foam density is one of them – I’d say one of the most important ones.
 The topic itself is complex, so I tried debunking the most common misconceptions regarding density by explaining them with illustrations and examples.

 What’s Foam Density?

 We know from primary school science that density refers to the compactness of a material or the mass per unit volume of an object.
-In mattress terms, it means the mass of a cubic foot section of a mattress measured in pounds per cubic foot (lbs/ft3).
-Say, if a foam is 3 lbs/ft3, that means each cubic metre of the foam weighs 3 pounds.
+In mattress terms, it means the mass of a cubic metre section of a mattress measured in kilograms per cubic metre (kg/m3).
+Say, if a foam is 50kg/m3, that means each cubic metre of the foam weighs 50 kg.

 A common misconception of many is that a higher density denotes a higher firmness level.
 This isn’t necessarily true.
 Imagine two cubes: one filled with feather and the other filled with rocks.
 These both have a density of 30kg/m3.
 Having similiar densities doesn’t mean the feather cube will be as firm as the rock cube is.

 For reference, densities are categorised into three: low, medium, and high.
 This is an industry standard and you can ask companies for this if it’s not yet stated in their specifications.

 Be careful not assume from the table above that a low-density foam will be a low-quality foam.
-That’s yet another misconception – a higher density foam DOES NOT mean a higher quality foam.
+That’s yet another misconception – a higher density foam DOES NOT mean a higher quality foam either.

 The Bread Example

 To make the differentiation between density and quality better, I’ll lay out a new example – baking bread.
 In baking, you’ll need a secret recipe, good-quality dough, and other ingredients along with a top-notch cook to make great bread.